snowcycle/RegisterApp-Java/README.md

- Sprint 2 task 5 will be completed on this branch
 # Basic description
 Browser based register application that interacts with a PostgreSQL database.
 Implemented in Java with Spring Boot and JPA.
 Edited in Visual Studio Code.